grexi/documentation/Platform Documentation.md

 #### Roles

  * **Owner**: Creating an app makes you the owner and gives you full access.
 The owner can not be removed from the app and gets charged for all their apps' consumption.
-If you plan on having multiple developers working on the same app, it's recommended to have a separate admin-like account as the owner of all your apps and add the additional developers (including yourself) separately.
- * **Developer**: The default role for users added to an app is the developer role.
-Developers have full access to the repository and to all deployments.
-Developers can add more developers or even remove existing ones.
-They can even delete deployments and also the app itself.
-Developers however can not change the associated billing account or remove the owner.
+ * **Admin**: The default role for users added to an app is the Admin role.
+Admins have full access to the repository and to all deployments.
+Admins can add more Admin or Read-only users or remove existing ones.
+They can delete deployments and even the app itself.
+Admins however can not change the associated billing account or remove the owner.
+ * **Read-only** The Read-only role allows you to see the application details, deployments and logs.
+Any update operation is forbidden.

 #### Keys